malversoft/tasker.vcc/README.md

 ## Tasker voice command

-Interactively input a voice command and dispatch it.
+You can explicitly input a voice command and dispatch it.

 No profile is involved.
-Create a shortcut to the **VCC - Capture - Voice** task in your device desktop.
+Just create a shortcut to the **VCC - Capture - Voice** task in your device desktop.

 Every time you run this task, [Tasker] will ask you for a voice command to dispatch.